 The Advantages of a Laparoscopic Ovarian Cystectomy

-Ovarian cysts can form within the skin of the ovary usually during the monthly ovulation.
-It is mostly the case that these accumulations break on their own for others to form on either one of the ovaries in an interval of a few months.
+In most cases, these accumulations break on their own for others to form on either one of the ovaries in an interval of a few months.

 The Symptoms of an Ovarian Cyst

 There are a few symptoms that might suggest the need for a more thorough investigation from your gynecologist, such as:

-For the situations in which the cysts are benign, laparoscopy is a great choice, but recent research points out that even in the cases of older women laparoscopy would be preferred since the recovery process would be easier on their bodies, as opposed to an open surgery which would be more difficult to manage at a more mature age.
+For the situations in which the cysts are benign, laparoscopy is a great choice.
+Still, recent research points out that even in older women, laparoscopy would be preferred since the recovery process would be easier on their bodies, as opposed to an open surgery that would be more difficult to manage at a more mature age.

-The cysts can be either filled with fluid or they can be solid, with the latter usually needing a further examination to rule out cancer.
+The cysts can be either filled with fluid or solid, with the latter usually needing a further examination to rule out cancer.
 If cancer is ruled out, the patient can always opt for a laparoscopic ovarian cystectomy.

 The Benefits of a Laparoscopic Ovarian Cystectomy

-At Marina Del Rey Hospital we are committed to seeking out the best patient outcomes with the help of our modern techniques and equipment so that even the most challenging surgeries result in successful performances.
+At Cedars-Sinai Marina del Rey Hospital, we are committed to seeking out the best patient outcomes with the help of our modern techniques and equipment so that even the most challenging surgeries result in successful performances.

-During an ovarian cystectomy, the surgeon aims at safely removing the cyst while preserving the ovary.
+During an ovarian cystectomy, the surgeon aims to remove the cyst while preserving the ovary safely.
 The advances in medicine allow for the removal of cysts of all sizes to be done laparoscopically.
-Usually, there is only need for one or two small incisions, about ¼ inch in size, and one that is a bit larger, about ¾ inch.
+Usually, there is only a need for one or two small incisions, about ¼ inch in size, and one that is a bit larger, about ¾ inch.

-Typically, the smaller cuts are made near the belly button and also either on the far right or left side area of the bikini line while the larger one is made just above the pubic bone to extract the cyst.
+Typically, the smaller cuts are made near the belly button and either on the far right or left side area of the bikini line, while the larger one is made just above the pubic bone to extract the cyst.